Title and statement of responsibility area

 Terms governing use, reproduction, and publication

-Finding aids and file list available.
+Finding aid and file list available.
+See attached finding aid.

 No further accruals expected.

 This fonds contains one lapel button with message “She took dope...Do you?”
 This item is located in Artifact Box 1.

 This fonds was re boxed and foldered in 2004